Who are we?

 Is attendance at all meetings important?

 Given the nature of FTD it’s often not possible, or necessary for all members to attend every meeting.
-In turn, one of the two Regional Facilitators (RF) will contact members by email a few days in advance of a meeting to ascertain numbers.
+In turn, one of the two Facilitators will contact members by email a few days in advance of a meeting to ascertain numbers.
 In between meetings members can make contact with each other by any means acceptable to either.

-We always suggest that any prospective member contacts a RF prior to attending a meeting for the first time.
+We always suggest that any prospective member contacts a Facilitator prior to attending a meeting for the first time.
 If you would like to contact either Chris or Mike please use the email addresses on the side bar.
-People living in Cornwall can contact either Lynn or Phil, our Cornwall Regional Contacts whose email address is also on the side bar.
+People living in Cornwall can contact either Lynn or Phil, our Cornwall Contacts whose email address is also on the side bar.

-However we do tend to be quite busy, so if somehow we miss your message and you don’t get a response within two days, please do send another email.
+However we do tend to be quite busy, so if somehow we miss your email message and you don’t get a response within two days, please do send another email.